fishey2/java-component-template/README.md

 - [X] Fix issue with dockerComposeDown not working after testing
     - [ ] Writeup post of Gradle 7 and ordering
 - [X] Working pipeline for branches and pull requests (GitHub)
+- [ ] Create some LoggingHandler that cleans log statements

 List of desired parts:
 - [ ] Build Automation